wp-plugins/buddypress-links/readme.txt

 #### Update!

 Rich media embedding is now available in version 0.2.
 Currently there is support for YouTube, Flickr, and metacafe with more to come.
+As of 0.2.1 there is now support for embedding regular web pages as rich media!

 #### What is BuddyPress Links?